BundelaMohit/habitraker/README.md

 In your dashboard, use the drag-and-drop feature to upload your index.html file.

 Once deployed, change the site name (e.g., to habitraker-app) under Site settings to get a clean URL (e.g., https://habitraker-app.netlify.app).

-Project Structure

-Since this is a Single-File App (SFA), all CSS, HTML structure, and JavaScript logic reside within index.html.

 🤝 Contribution